alexbowers/blog/content/post/haproxy-saas-custom-domains.md

 The two servers are being referenced using a private network IP.
 You can use either public or private network IP's, however I would suggest private networking so that you can have finer control and limit direct access to the server.

-Because of the SSL being already terminated, send the request through on port 80.
+Because of the SSL has already been terminated in the load balancer, we now have a plain HTTP request which we will send through on port 80 to our web server.

 ---